mankeletor/kapow-builds/README.md

 #clore
 #paprikacoin

+#ravencoin is next to release.
+Ravencoin guys did it right with binary realease but still no deb package

 # Linux wallet releases doesn't worked

 I decided to work around the original scripts on doc/build_with_db 4_linux.sh once the binary release doesn't work for me.